 It’s always best practice to crack your eggs into a separate dish so you can easily extract any egg shells that may fall in and avoid a spoiled or bloody egg.
 Admittedly, I usually take the risk!

-Once the eggs are well-integrated, whisk in the pumpkin puree, and you’ll have a smooth and thick pumpkin egg wash!
+Next, whisk in the pumpkin puree, and you’ll have a smooth and thick pumpkin egg wash!

 The key is getting your butter nice and hot in the pan before dropping the French toast in.
 You also don’t want to over-soak the bread in the pumpkin egg wash.